-Medicaid Eligible, FY 2000 - Number The average monthly number of persons eligible for Medicaid services during state fiscal year 2000.
-Medicaid is a federal/state government matching program (Title XIX) designed to provide medical services to financially indigent and medically indigent persons.
+Medicaid Eligible, 2001 - Number The number of persons eligible for Medicaid services during calendar year 2001.
+Medicaid is a federal/state government-matching program (Title XIX) designed to provide medical services to financially indigent and medically indigent persons.
 Eligibility criteria are defined as follows: Persons receiving a money payment for subsistence needs are automatically eligible for Medicaid and are designated as Categorically Needy.
 Such persons are Aid to Families with Dependent Children (AFDC) children/adults and Supplemental Security Income / State Supplementation (SSI/SS) aged, blind, and disabled recipients.
-Qualified Medicare Beneficiaries (QMBs) not previously eligible for Medicaid as Medically Needy Only.
+Qualified Medicare Beneficiaries (QMBs) not previously eligible for Medicaid are designated as Other Needy.
+Other eligible persons are designated as Medically Needy Only.
+(Data should not be confused with prior editions of the profiles, which included a monthly average of Medicaid Eligible persons.)

-- Percent of Total Population [(Average monthly number of persons eligible for Medicaid) / (total population)] x 100
+- Percent of Total Population [(The number of persons eligible for Medicaid) / (total population)] x 100.

-Medicaid Utilizers, Unduplicated, FY 2000 - Number The average monthly unduplicated number of Medicaid eligible members having one or more paid claims for healthcare or related services during state fiscal year 2000 - Percent of Total Population [(Average monthly number of Medicaid utilizers) / (total population)] x 100
+Medicaid Utilizers, Unduplicated, 2001 - Number The unduplicated number of Medicaid eligible members having one or more paid claims for healthcare or related services during calendar year 2001.
+(Data should not be confused with prior editions of the profiles, which included a monthly average of Medicaid Utilizers.)

-- County Rank The rank of the county by Medicaid recipients percent of total population.
+- Percent of Total Population [(The number of Medicaid utilizers) / (total population)] x 100. - County Rank The rank of the county by Medicaid recipients percent of total population.
 A rank of 1 indicates the highest percent.
+Ties may exist.

-Food Stamp Recipients - Number The average number of persons who received food stamps per month during calendar year 2000 under guidelines issued by the US Department of Agriculture
+Food Stamp Recipients - Number The average number of persons who received (EBT) food stamps per month during calendar year 2001 under guidelines issued by the U.S. Department of Agriculture.

-- Percent of Total Population [(Average monthly number of food stamp recipients) / (total population)] x 100

-- County Rank The rank of the county by food stamp recipients percent of total population.
+- Percent of Total Population [(Average monthly number of food stamp recipients) / (total population)] x 100. - County Rank The rank of the county by food stamp recipients percent of total population.
 A rank of 1 indicates the highest percent.

-Persons in Poverty, 1999 - Number Total persons below the poverty level in 1999.
+Persons in Poverty, 2001 - Number Total persons below the poverty level in 2001.
 Poverty level: The minimum level of money income adequate for families of different sizes, in keeping with American consumption patterns.
 These levels are determined by comparing individual or family income with annual income thresholds.
-The poverty thresholds are adjusted annually by the US Government to the basis of an index originated at the US Social Security Administration in 1964 and revised by federal interagency committees in 1969 and 1980.
+The poverty thresholds are adjusted annually by the U.S. Government to the basis of an index originated at the U.S. Social Security Administration in 1964 and revised by federal interagency committees in 1969 and 1980.

-- Percent of Total Population The poverty rate, the percent of individuals or families with income below the poverty income thresholds

-- County Rank The rank of the county by poverty rate (percent of total population).
+- Percent of Total Population The poverty rate, the percent of individuals or families with income below the poverty income thresholds. - County Rank The rank of the county by poverty rate (percent of total population).
 A rank of 1 indicates the highest rate.

-Persons < 18 in Poverty, 1999 - Number Estimate of the total number of persons under age 18 below the poverty level in 1999
+Persons < 18 in Poverty, 2001 - Number Estimate of the total number of persons under age 18 below the poverty level in 2001.